 If you are interested in buying your first used car, you will need some sharp eyes to make sure you don’t end up with a lemon.
 Sellers try their best to hide the defects of their cars in order to get rid of it as soon as possible.
 If you are looking to buy a used car, and it’s your first car, try seeking help from a friend or a colleague who knows a thing or two about cars.

 But if you can’t find anyone, no need to fret.
-Here are five things you should look before buying a used car.
-The body of the car and its exterior gives you a pretty clear photo as far as its physical condition is concerned although there could be more than what meets the eye but let’s just leave that for a later discussion.
+Here are five things you should look at before buying a used car.
+The body of the car and its exterior give you a pretty clear photo as far as its physical condition is concerned, although there could be more than what meets the eye let’s just leave that for a later discussion.
 In this blog, we will talk about checking the heart of the car.
-An engine is a complex machine and requires detailed inspection but for the sake of keeping it simple, we will talk about five important and relatively basic aspects of an engine.
+An engine is a complex machine and requires detailed inspection, but for the sake of keeping it simple, we will talk about five important and relatively basic aspects of an engine.
 Let’s start with smoke:

 Check for smoke

-Smoke from a diesel car is expected but if you are buying a used petrol car, you need to find what kind of smoke is it.
-A blue smoke from the exhaust means the car is burning its motor oil.
-At the cold start, if you see there is light blue smoke, but it vanishes after the warm up, then that can be considered as normal since older engines sometimes have worn out oil seals and oil drips in the cylinder overnight and you will see some light smoke on the cold start in the morning.
-Excessive blue smoke even after the warm up is not a good sign.
+Smoke from a diesel car is expected, but if you are buying a used petrol car, you need to find what kind of smoke it is.
+A cloud of blue smoke from the exhaust means the car is burning its motor oil.
+At the cold start, if you see there is light blue smoke, but it vanishes after the warm-up, then that can be considered as normal since older engines sometimes have worn out oil seals and oil drips in the cylinder overnight and you will see some light smoke on the cold start in the morning.
+Excessive blue smoke even after the warm-up is not a good sign.
 Stay clear of such cars.
 Also, if the smoke is black, it means the car is burning excessive fuel.
 It’s running rich.
 Rich prolonged burning means car engine has carbon deposits in it.